Jide-jide/stats-preview-card-component/README.md

 ### What I learned

-I continued to apply my knowledge and made this project responsive
+I continued to apply my knowledge and made this project responsive.

 ### Continued development